11 The Fungi Kingdom

 Basidiomycota: The Club Fungi

 The fungi in the Phylum Basidiomycota are easily recognizable under a light microscope by their club-shaped fruiting bodies called basidia (singular, basidium), which are the swollen terminal cells of hyphae.
-The basidia, which are the reproductive organs of these fungi, are often contained within the familiar mushroom, commonly seen in fields after rain, on the supermarket shelves, and growing on your lawn.
+The basidia, which are the reproductive organs of these fungi, are often contained within the familiar mushroom, commonly seen in fields after rain, on supermarket shelves, and growing on your lawn.
 These mushroom-producing basidiomycetes are sometimes referred to as “gill fungi” because of the presence of gill-like structures on the underside of the cap.
-The gills are actually compacted hyphae on which the basidia are borne.
+The gills are compacted hyphae on which the basidia are borne.
 This group also includes shelf fungi, which cling to the bark of trees like small shelves.
 In addition, the basidiomycota include smuts and rusts, which are important plant pathogens.
 Most edible fungi belong to the Phylum Basidiomycota; however, some basidiomycota are inedible and produce deadly toxins.
 For example, Cryptococcus neoformans causes severe respiratory illness.
 The infamous death cap mushroom (Amanita phalloides) is related to the fly agaric seen earlier in this chapter.

 The lifecycle of basidiomycetes includes sexual and asexual reproduction.
 Most fungi are haploid through most of their life cycles, but the basidiomycetes produce both haploid and dikaryotic mycelia, with the dikaryotic phase being dominant.
 (Note: The dikaryotic phase is technically not diploid, since the nuclei remain unfused until shortly before spore production.)
 In the basidiomycetes, sexual spores are more common than asexual spores.
 The sexual spores form in the club-shaped basidium and are called basidiospores.
 In the basidium, nuclei of two different mating strains fuse (karyogamy), giving rise to a diploid zygote that then undergoes meiosis.
-The haploid nuclei migrate into four different chambers appended to the basidium, and then become basidiospores.
+The haploid nuclei migrate into four different chambers appended to the basidium and then become basidiospores.

 Each basidiospore germinates and generates monokaryotic haploid hyphae.
 The mycelium that results is called a primary mycelium.
-Mycelia of different mating strains can combine and produce a secondary mycelium that contains haploid nuclei of two different mating strains.
+The Mycelia of different mating strains can combine and produce a secondary mycelium that contains haploid nuclei of two different mating strains.
 This is the dominant dikaryotic stage of the basidiomycete life cycle.
-Thus, each cell in this mycelium has two haploid nuclei, which will not fuse until formation of the basidium.
+Thus, each cell in this mycelium has two haploid nuclei, which will not fuse until the formation of the basidium.
 Eventually, the secondary mycelium generates a basidiocarp, a fruiting body that protrudes from the ground—this is what we think of as a mushroom.
 The basidiocarp bears the developing basidia on the gills under its cap.

 So, basidiomycetes primarily reproduce sexually through the formation of basidia, specialized club-shaped structures that produce haploid spores called basidiospores.
 These basidiospores are formed on the surface of basidia and are released from the basidium to disperse and germinate under favorable conditions to produce new mycelium.